pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 .. py:function:: sendMessageToPlugin(pluginID, message, param=None)

+ :param int pluginID: plugin to which the message should be sent
+ :param int message: message number to send
+ :param Any param: data to be sent.
+Should be None, string or integer.

  Send plugin *message* (as opposed to, say, a Widget message) to another *pluginID*.
 Pass :data:`NO_PLUGIN_ID` to broadcast to all plug-ins.
 Messages sent to the XPPython3 plugin will be forward to **all** python plugins.
 Only enabled plugins with